Download the PDF version of the Memorandum and Articles of Association here.

 a) General Funds, comprising the Capital Fund, Fixed Asset Fund, Administration Fund and Income and Expenditure Account

 5.1.2 Guiding Principles

 a) All Funds of the Association (other than the Fixed Asset and Administration Funds) should be invested in such financial investments as are permitted for the BJES or kept in Bank Accounts in the name of ’Bangalore Jesuit Educational Society A/c SJBHS OBA’.

 b) The unutilised amounts of the Fixed Asset and Administration Funds may be invested in Bank Fixed Deposits at the discretion of the Managing Committee.

 c) Cash-in-hand should be minimised or avoided.
-The Managing Committee shall formulate guidelines to ensure that all transactions comply with legal and statutory norms.
+The Managing Committee shall formulate guidelines and implement measures to ensure that all transactions comply with legal and statutory norms.

 d) The Fixed Asset Fund should be only used to acquire/replace Fixed Assets.